AtlantixJJ/AtlantixJJ.github.io/_posts/2016-9-6-Theano-Speech-Recognition-Using-CTC-Build-from-Zero.md

         self.raw_out = self.conv_layers[-1].out[:,:,:,0]
 {% endhighlight %}

+Personally, I don't know how to produce a framewise probability distribution elegantly.
+Now the only way that I came up with is to scan through all time steps...
+Maybe doing softmax along time axis shouldn't bother to use scan ?
+I would be appreciative if you can tell me how to do.

-This code passed tests.
+Anyway, this code passed tests.
 If I build the network output as function and pass it some values, it will get a right-shaped output and some random number.
+Prediction layer will get each time step's prediction for each example sums up to 1.
 Seems to be good : ).

+### Enable Training

 The next step is to enable CTC loss function.
-Well we can start framewise network building right now, but don't forget out target is to enable CTC training.

 Here I just use keras CTC loss function.
 And the added lines is shown below:

 {%highlight python%}